how to add inhibitor to central heating system

 10. Fit dosing tool (unless it’s a towel radiator)

-11. Pour the inhibitor in the hole or dosing tool
+11. Pour the inhibitor into the hole or dosing tool

 12. Refit the radiator bleed valve